bcgov/digital-trust-toolkit/applications/application-mac.md

 Members of MAC are bound to adhere to the principles and goals set out in the [MAC Membership Overview](https://mining.ca/members-partners/become-a-member/#:~:text=Membership%20enables%20companies%20to%3A,Towards%20Sustainable%20Mining%20(TSM)%20program).

-**(The below information is taken from the MAC Membership Powerpoint as discussed with Ben last meeting)**

 *Branding Mining (the narrative)*:
 The Canadian mining industry’s global presence and importance is known to Canadians and supported by government.